 It’s not that simple.

-Chinese officials that acknowledge the problem are quick to point to the United States and other industrialized countries as being the primary source of the problem: “The biggest responsibility lies in the developed countries that export e-waste” claims one Chinese professor.
+Chinese officials that acknowledge the problem are quick to point to the United States and other industrialized countries as being the primary source of the problem.
+Claims one Chinese professor:

 It is estimated Guiyu earns over $75 million dollars a year from the processing of over 1.5 million tons of e-waste – and those numbers increase every year.